Achievable logoAchievable logo

 Stock chart down trend

-While there’s no promise the market price will move in the same direction, there is some evidence of repeating market trends in the real world.
-If this stock follows the same trajectory as it did previously, a purchase at this point would be profitable:
+There’s no guarantee the price will move the same way again, but real markets do sometimes show repeating trends.
+If this stock follows the same trajectory as before, buying at this point could be profitable:

 Stock chart purchase point